-Our results are related to the debate about the drivers of violent radicalization in the context of jihadi terrorism.
-Some argue that jihadi terrorism is driven by a "topdown" model in which strategic goals of terror organizations determine the recruiting as well as the timing and location of terror attacks in Europe.8 In contrast, according to the "bottom-up" approach, the European jihadi phenomenon is composed of second-generation immigrants and converts that join jihad mostly for social rather than ideological reasons.
+Our results are related to the debate about the drivers of violent radicalization in the context of Jihadi terrorism.
+Some argue that Jihadi terrorism is driven by a "top-down" model in which strategic goals of terror organizations determine the recruiting as well as the timing and location of terror attacks in Europe.
+In contrast, according to the "bottom-up" approach, the European Jihadi phenomenon is composed by second-generation immigrants and converts that join Jihad mostly for social rather than ideological reasons.
 Our evidence supports the "bottom-up" approach and points to the difficulties Muslim immigrants experience in assimilating into European countries.
-Native residents of homogenous countries may discriminate against Muslim immigrants.10 Such discrimination and hatred may strengthen the religious identity of Muslim immigrants, and eventually induce some of them to radicalization, resulting in an increase in the supply of foreign volunteers into ISIS.11
+Native residents of homogenous countries may discriminate against Muslim immigrants [Adida et al. (2016), Hainmueller and Hopkins (2014)].
+Such discrimination and hatred may strengthen the religious identity of Muslim immigrants [Abdo (2006) and Gould and Klor (2016)], and eventually induce some of them to radicalization (Mitts, 2016), resulting in an increase in the supply of foreign volunteers into ISIS.

 On the demand side, ISIS specifically recruits individuals from prosperous Western countries by preying on impressionable youth through its sophisticated propaganda machine and use of social media.
-12 This serves two purposes.
+This serves two purposes.
 First, it increases the number of ISIS's combatants in Syria and Iraq.
 Second, and more importantly, it helps ISIS further its goal of creating animosity between the population of Western countries and their Muslim immigrants, which brings an increase in the supply of foreign volunteers.
-Foreign fighters who return from combat to their Western country of origin are particularly effective in creating terror networks and terrorist secret sleeper cells.
-These patterns are consistent with theories in which extremist groups commit terror attacks with the goal of provoking a backlash to bring about the radicalization of moderate supporters that reside in the same country as the perpetrators.13
+Foreign fighters who return from combat to their western country of origin are particularly effective in creating terror networks and terrorist secret sleeper cells (Hegghammer, 2013).
+These patterns are consistent with theories in which extremist groups commit terror attacks with the goal of provoking a backlash to bring about the radicalization of moderate supporters that reside in the same country as the perpetrators [see, e.g., Rosendorff and Sandler (2004 and 2010), Siqueira and Sandler (2006), Bueno de Mesquita and Dickson (2007), and Baliga and Sjöström (2012)].